Lenin Boys: Armoured train of terror

 On 19 May 1919, the Cserny group was disarmed in Gödöllő.
 To this end, the army high command mobilised two battalions and an artillery unit.
 Their weapons were as follows: seven 140 millimetre mortars, six 90 millimetre mortars, three 75 millimetre anti-tank guns, seven infantry guns, seven machine guns, 64 crates of bombs, 130 crates of hand grenades, 41 crates of machine gun ammunition, 115 crates of ammunition for infantry guns, 807 crates of ammunition for mortars.
 They also had eight cars and six trucks.

 The majority of the group was sent to the front.
 25 men continued to guard the Soviet House, and 43 men were assigned to the Political Investigation Department under the command of Ottó Korvin and Cserny.
 This became the "second Cserny group".

 They often collaborated with the Lenin boys, led by Szamuely, the people of the Frontal Opposition Committee.
 The infamous armoured train of Szamuely was often manned by terrorists belonging to the Cherny group, who thus took part in the suppression of all major real or imagined counter-revolutionary uprisings.

 At the beginning of June, Ottó Korvin informed the Cabinet that he could no longer cooperate with the V. subdivision headed by Cserny.
 However, the counter-revolutionary uprising that broke out on 24 June changed the situation.
 Cserny's group played an important role in putting down the anti-Communist rebellion.

-After the Hungarian–Romanian War, Romanian Army troops entered Hungary and took Budapest on August 6, 1919, Kun and other members of the government fled.
+After the Hungarian–Romanian War, Romanian Army troops entered Hungary and took Budapest on 6 August 1919, Kun and other members of the government fled.
 After the arrival of Miklós Horthy's counter-revolutionary death squads in Budapest three months later, anti-communist officers carried out waves of retributive violence against communists and their supporters (as well as suspected leftists of any stripe) known as the White Terror, wherein as many as 1,000 people were killed.
-As most communist leaders were ethnically Jewish, this encouraged anti-semitic lynchings in Budapest by paramilitary forces.
+As many communist leaders were ethnically Jewish, this encouraged antisemitic lynchings in Budapest by paramilitary forces.

 The army of the Soviet Republic was defeated on 1 August 1919.
 After the surrender, the Communist leadership was allowed to flee, leaving Otto Korvin and Lenin's boys in Hungary.
 Their trial began on 25 November 1919.
 Cserny was captured, tried, and executed by the new regime in December 1919, along with several other Lenin Boys.